 <span>Welcome to Tufts University Friedman School of Nutrition Science and Policy</span>

-In the examples above, the <span> tag is unecessary.
+In the examples above, the <span> tag is unnecessary.
 These lines of text should be wrapped in <p> ("Paragraph") tags only.

-The use of is not required in any content.
-Traditionally, signals to the browser to insert a blank space.
-The browser can handle this functionality by simply inserting a space with your "space bar".
+The use of is not required to indicate a single space.
+Browsers can handle this functionality by simply inserting a space with your "space bar".
 Please view your source code before publishing content to eliminate .